Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | - | -
 | Id: | Unique identifier in the JSON for HelloID.
 | DisplayName: | The value is shown when selecting the entitlement in HelloID.
 | Grant / Revoke: | It is possible to create an incident when granting and revoking an entitlement.
 It is also possible to create an incident when only granting or revoking an entitlement.
-Please look at the exampleIncident.JSON to see how this works.
+Please look at the incident_example.json to see how this works.
 | Caller: | It is possible to edit who is the caller of the change.
-You can fill in the E-mail of the topdesk person or fill in 'Employee' or 'Manager'.
+You can fill in the E-mail of the Topdesk person or fill in 'Employee' or 'Manager'.
 Use \n for "enter".
 Please note if the requester is an 'Employee' or 'Manager' the script will check if the person is archived.
 If the person is archived the script will activate the person, create the change and archive the person again.
 | RequestShort: | Fill in the desired title of the incident.
 | RequestDescription: | Fill in the request text.
 It is possible to use variables like $($p.Name.FamilyName) for the family name of the employee.
 | Branch: | Fill in the branch name that is used in Topdesk.
 This is a mandatory lookup field.